Degree Student Status

 Withdrawal from the University

-Degree students who wish to withdraw from the University must first notify their academic dean in person or writing.
+Degree students who wish to withdraw from the University must first notify (in person or in writing) Student Services in the Dean's Office of their college/school.

-Degree students who wish to withdraw from all current courses at the University for medical reasons must first notify their academic dean in person or in writing.
+Degree students who wish to withdraw from all current courses at the University for medical reasons must contact Student Services in the Dean's Office of their college/school to discuss their intention to medically withdraw.
 For more information, please refer to the complete policy.

 Leave of Absence

-A leave of absence means that a student in good standing, who is eligible for continued enrollment, ceases to be enrolled and is guaranteed readmission.
+A leave of absence means that a student who is eligible for continued enrollment ceases to be enrolled and is guaranteed readmission.

-- Students submit a written application for a leave of absence to their college/school prior to the beginning of the semester that the leave will take effect.
-To be confirmed, leave forms must be signed by both the student and their dean.
+- Students must submit a request for a leave of absence to their college/school prior to the beginning of the semester that the leave will take effect.
+Leave requests must be approved by the student's college/school.

-- Leaves are granted for a finite period of time, and normally may not exceed four semesters.
-A leave normally may not be granted to students on academic trial or disciplinary probation.
+- Leaves are granted for a finite period of time, and normally may not exceed 4 semesters.

 - While on leave, the student’s status is temporarily inactivated.
-A leave of absence guarantees an individual's readmission only if the student confirms intent to return by the closing date for a normal readmission application (October 31 and March 31 preceding the appropriate semester).
-A leave does not guarantee housing upon the student’s return.
+A leave of absence guarantees an individual's readmission only if the student submits a re-entry application by the specified date before the corresponding semester.

 - Unused financial aid will not be carried over.
 Upon readmission, students must reapply for financial aid according to the Office of Student Financial Services policies and procedures in effect at that time.